influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

 Output from `EXPLAIN SELECT city, min_temp, time FROM h2o ORDER BY city ASC, time DESC;`
 {{% /caption %}}

-The output contains two columns (`plan_type` and `plan`), a row for the [`logical_plan`](#logical-plan), and a row for the [`physical_plan`](#physical-plan).
-In the report, each `plan` value contains the sequence of steps that the query engine follows when running the query.
-A plan is formatted as an upside-down tree and you read it from the bottom up.
-Each step, or node, in the plan begins with the name of the _operator_ for that node--for example, the first node in the [Figure 1](#figure-1-explain-report) physical plan is an `ParquetExec` operator:
+Each step, or node, in the plan begins with the operator name and arguments--for example, the first node in the [Figure 1](#figure-1-explain-report) physical plan is an `ParquetExec` operator:

 ```text
 ParquetExec: file_groups={...}, projection=[city, min_temp, time]
 ```

-Operators process and transform data before sending it to the next node in the plan.
+Operators receive data and relevant parts of the query as arguments, and then process and transform data before sending it to the next node in the plan.
-Operator names contain the _Exec_ suffix.

-The following data flow diagram shows the sequence of operators in the [Figure 1](#query-plan-figure-1) physical plan:
+The following diagram shows the data flow and sequence of operators in the [Figure 1](#query-plan-figure-1) physical plan:

 #### Figure 2.
 Physical plan in tree format